runbuggyinc/api-docs-src/shippers/guides/VtoStatuses.md

 ### Signature on Pickup
 The Vehicle Transfer Order pick up paperwork has been signed by the transportation company driver.

+### Provided ETA - Drop-off
+The Vehicle Transfer Order drop-off ETA has been set by the driver.

 ### Unloaded
 The Vehicle Transfer Order has been delivered and unloaded at the destination.